marklourenco/escapegame/README.md

-Here is a `README.md` file for your Text-Based Adventure Game project:

----

 # Text-Based Adventure Game

 This is a simple console-based text adventure game written in C#.
 The player navigates through different locations, interacts with items, solves puzzles, and progresses through the game world.
 The game also supports saving and loading progress.